 6. Delegate or Outsource your Work to be Effective.

 Delegate to other team members or outsource tasks, especially the low-value work that others could do if properly provided with the right training and brief.
 There are many outsourcing solutions that are way cheaper and save a lot of time for you.
 By doing this you are allowing yourself to focus on the important work, while the rest is taken care of.

-Every Business owner dreams of working less and making more money, by following these 6 tips you can too achieve this!
+Every Business owner dreams of working less and making more money, by following these 6 Adaptable tips for tradespeople you can too achieve this!
 So what are you waiting for?
 When there is an opportunity to work smarter and create a greater hustle.